dwebprotocol/ddrive/README.md

 #### `drive.getAllMounts(opts, cb)`

-Returns a Map of the content/metadata feeds for all mounted Hyperdrives, keyed by their mountpoints.
+Returns a Map of the content/metadata feeds for all mounted DDrives, keyed by their mountpoints.
 The results will always include the top-level feeds (with key '/').

 Options include:
 ```js